-The graduate certificate in project management from University of Maryland Global Campus allows you to develop advanced business management skills while building expertise for project management certification.
+The online graduate certificate in project management from University of Maryland Global Campus allows you to develop advanced business management skills while building expertise for professional certification in project management.
+The curriculum is aligned with certifications from the Project Management Institute.
+Your courses will give you the tools you need to take on leadership roles in today's workplace.
+You'll also learn relevant skills you can apply on the job immediately.

 About the Project Management Graduate Certificate